 Anyway, my eye was caught be a massive depiction of the book’s cover.
 It’s a linocut, a medium that I’d like to dabble in.
 I’ve found out later that it’s by Angela Harding, a very fine printmaker indeed.
 I decided then and there I’d read the book even though I didn’t have a clue what it was about.

 ‘The Salt Path’ turns out to be apt holiday reading for someone who spends much of their time on the South West Coast Path.
 I live right beside it and rock up often at other coastal idylls along its length.
 It tells the story of Raynor Winn and her husband Moth who’d been served a double whammy.
 They’d lost their home and all their money.
 If that wasn’t enough for anyone Moth was diagnosed with a rare degenerative illness classed as terminal.

 Instead of curling up in a ball and giving up the couple kitted themselves out with rudimentary camping equipment and walked the path.
 The book describes places that are all too familiar to me, but from the perspective of someone who lives off noodles and hasn’t the means to treat themselves very often at all.
 Raynor’s account of being financially impoverished and the often harsh judgements that they incurred is heart wrenching.
 I hope it’s a book that helped people to rethink homelessness and their attitudes to those who have the misfortune to be experiencing it.

 But it’s not all doom and gloom.
 In spite of the tough living conditions Moth’s illness seemed to go into remission.
 I understand, that he’s still alive today.
 Such a wonderful example of the therapeutic value of activity!
 As someone with a poorly partner I’m taking hope from this.
-And thanks to income from a book that’s sold a quarter of a million copies the Winn’s now live in Cornwall in much more comfortable conditions.
+And thanks to income from The Salt Path, a book that’s sold a quarter of a million copies the Winn’s now live in Cornwall in much more comfortable conditions.